rhagelstrom/FG-Forge-Updater/README.md

 ## Features

-* Uploads new builds to FantasyGrounds Forge items
+* Uploads new builds to FantasyGrounds Forge items.
-* Updates item descriptions based on README.md file included in root of build package (inside the .ext or .mod file)
+* Updates item descriptions based on README.md file included in root of build package (inside the .ext or .mod file).
+  Note that as Forge does not allow externally-hosted images, they will be stripped from the description when it is submitted.

 ## Getting Started